Chapel-en-le-Frith: Buses

 The town is also served by High Peak's 199 skyline service, which runs every 30 minutes between Buxton, Stockport and Manchester Airport.

 Sport

 The town's football team is Chapel Town F.C., playing in Division One of the Manchester Football League.
 There is a golf course on the western edge of the town.

-There is also a leisure centre, with tennis courts co-located with High School which provides a range of fitness classes and sports facilities.
+There is also a leisure centre, with tennis courts co-located with the High School which provides a range of fitness classes and sports facilities.

+The town also has a cricket club on the southern end of the town.

 Education

 The town has two schools: Chapel-en-le-Frith High School and Chapel-en-le-Frith Primary School.